 Form 8903 is used to claim the Domestic Production Activities Deduction by small and large businesses.
 This deduction is intended to provide tax incentives for businesses that produce most of their goods or work in the United States rather than sending that work overseas.

 Purpose and nature of the tax deduction

 The Domestic Production Activities Tax Deduction is intended to provide tax relief for businesses that produce goods in the United States rather than producing it overseas.
-The deduction went into effect in 2005 and applies to both small and large businesses.
+The deduction was in effect for tax years 2005 through 2017 and applied to both small and large businesses.

 The tax deduction is often associated with oil-related businesses: the form itself has two columns, one of which is devoted to "oil-related activities."
 However, the deduction can apply to almost any business that manufactures, grows, extracts, produces, develops or improves goods primarily in the United States.

 The term "domestic production activity" cuts across a broad swath of businesses.
 The IRS has determined that businesses qualifying for the deduction must undertake work in one of the following categories: